Fine-Tuning & Customization¶

 Job fails with AccessDenied¶

 Run ml-container-creator bootstrap to provision the required IAM permissions.
-The bootstrap stack adds SageMaker training, model package, and MLflow permissions.
+The bootstrap stack adds SageMaker AI training, model package, and MLflow permissions.

 Python SDK not installed¶